Trent Alexander-Arnold: 2016–17: Development and breakthrough

-2017–18 season: First Champions League Final
+2017–18: First Champions League final

 In the buildup to the 2017–18 season, regular right-back Clyne suffered a serious back injury which afforded Alexander-Arnold the opportunity to rotate with Joe Gomez during the early stages of the campaign.
 On 15 August 2017, he scored his first goal for the club when he struck home from a free kick in a 2–1 first leg Champions League play-off round win over Bundesliga team 1899 Hoffenheim.
 In doing so, he became the third youngest player to score on his European debut for Liverpool, after Michael Owen and David Fairclough.
 During the group stages of the competition, Alexander-Arnold scored again in a 7–0 Champions League win over Maribor on 17 October, a result which was the joint-largest ever away win in the competition, and largest away win by an English club.
-He then scored his first Premier League goal for Liverpool on Boxing Day, netting in a 5–0 win over Swansea City at Anfield.
+He then scored his first Premier League goal for Liverpool on 26 December in a 5–0 home win over Swansea City.

 In March the following year, Alexander-Arnold endured his most difficult spell with the club to date, after struggling against Crystal Palace winger Wilfried Zaha and Manchester United's Marcus Rashford in successive weeks.
 Nonetheless, he retained his position in Liverpool's starting line-up to become the youngest English player to start in a Champions League quarter-final match and performed strongly in a 3–0 win over English rivals Manchester City in April.
 His performance saw him named man of the match and earned him praise from the media for his ability to nullify City winger Leroy Sané.
 He impressed again in the reverse fixture as Liverpool eliminated City 5–1 on aggregate to advance to the semi-finals of the competition for the first time in 10 years.

-On 10 May, his domestic and European form was rewarded when he won the Liverpool Young Player of the Season award for the second season running.
+On 10 May 2018, his domestic and European form was rewarded when he won the Liverpool Young Player of the Season award for the second season running.
 Later that month, he became the youngest Liverpool player to start in a Champions League final when he was named in the starting line-up against two-time reigning champions, Real Madrid.
 Tasked with marking Cristiano Ronaldo, he performed admirably though Liverpool ultimately succumbed to a 3–1 defeat.
 Following the conclusion of the season, in which he scored three goals in 33 appearances across all competitions, he was nominated for the Golden Boy award where he was later voted runner-up to Ajax defender, Matthijs de Ligt.